Playwrights’ Masterclass

 Participants will also be asked to provide a short written or video reflection following the masterclass.

-Expression of Interests close 12pm, Monday 12 January 2026.
+Expression of Interests closed on 12pm, Monday 12 January 2026.

 With sincere thanks to Cynthia Braithwaite and Peter Macky for their generous donation, and the British Council New Zealand and the Pacific for support through their Connections Through Culture Programme.